ramonskie/codex/README.md

 - [Google](google.md)
 - [OpenStack](openstack.md)

+## Contributing Changes
+To help us make Codex better, please read our [contribution guide](CONTRIB.md) for more details.

 ## Offline Reading

 The product of this repo is also available for online reading and PDF download